-It's easy to confuse CIOs and CTOs, but they don't have the same responsibilities, and the positions require different skill sets.
-CIOs are usually in charge of the organization's internal IT operations and are the top technology infrastructure manager.
+It's easy to confuse CIOs and chief technology officers (CTOs), but they don't have the same responsibilities, and the positions require different skill sets.
+A CIO is usually in charge of the organization's internal IT operations and is the top technology infrastructure manager.

-A CTO (chief technology officer) ensures a company's technology strategy aligns with its objectives and requirements.
+A CTO ensures a company's technology strategy aligns with its objectives and requirements.
 This executive is the company's top technology architect and runs the engineering group.

 "The CTO is immersed in technology and has an engineering-level understanding of how the technology works and where it is headed," said Bittner.